Central heating controls

 Room thermostats are usually found in a hallway or sitting room.
 Their job is to monitor the temperature in the house and send a signal to the boiler telling it to switch off when the house is warm enough.

 Thermostats are normally set between 18 and 21ºC.
 This is a comfortable temperature for most people.
 Some people need to keep their home warmer than 21ºC due to their age or health problems.

 Some modern heating controls now combine the timer and the thermostat, allowing you to set different temperatures for different times of the day.

-Thermostatic Radiator Valves allow you to control the temperature of a room by regulating the flow of water through the radiator.
+Thermostatic radiator valves (sometimes abbreviated to TRVs) allow you to control the temperature of a room by regulating the flow of water through the radiator.